toralf/tinderbox/README.md

     cd ~/img2; setup_img.sh

 A profile, keyword and a USE flag set are choosen.
-The current stage3 file is downloaded, verified and unpacked.
+The current *stage3* file is downloaded, verified and unpacked.
 Mandatory portage config files will be compiled.
 Few required packages (*ssmtp*, *pybugz* etc.) are installed.
 The package list */tmp/packages* is created.
-The upgrade of GCC and the switch to libressl - if applicable - are scheduled as the first tasks.
 A symlink is made into *~/run* and the image is started.

 ### start an image

     start_img.sh <image>

-The wrapper *chr.sh* handles all chroot related actions and calls the tinderbox script *job.sh* itself.
+The wrapper *chr.sh* handles all chroot related actions and gives control to *job.sh*.
-The file */tmp/LOCK* is created to avoid 2 parallel starts.
+The file */tmp/LOCK* is created to avoid 2 parallel starts of the same image.
-Without an argument all symlinks in *~/run* are processed.
+Without any arguments all symlinks in *~/run* are processed.

 ### stop an image

     stop_img.sh <image>

 A marker (*/tmp/STOP*) is made in that image.
-The current task operation will be finished before *job.sh* removes */tmp/LOCK* and exits.
+The current task operation will be finished before *job.sh* removes */tmp/{LOCK,STOP}* and exits.

-### chroot into a stopped image
+### complete chroot into a stopped image

-    sudo /opt/tb/bin/chr.sh <image with dir>
+    sudo /opt/tb/bin/chr.sh <image>

 This bind-mounts all host-related dirs.
-Without any argument then an interactive login is made.
+Without any argument an interactive login is made.
 Otherwise the arguments are treated as command(s) to be run within that image and an exit is made afterwards.

-### chroot into a running image
+### simple chroot into a running image

     sudo /opt/tb/bin/scw.sh <image>

-Simple wrapper of chroot with few checks.
+Simple wrapper of chroot with few checks, no hosts files are mounted.
+This can be made if an image is already running and therefore chr.sh can't be used.

 ### removal of an image
-Just remove the symlink in *~/run*.
+Stop the image and remove the symlink in *~/run*.
 The chroot image itself will be kept around in the data dir.

 ### status of all images